What Is The Future of Bitcoin? (2022)

 As it is, although necessary components, things such as hot and cold wallets and public and private keys may be too complex for the average person to understand.
 The crypto industry needs to find a way to make the process of buying things with Bitcoin more easily digestible.

 Such a payment gateway could well be a game changer in the mass adoption of Bitcoin and crypto.
-Visa and Mastercard have also announced ventures into Bitcoin and cryptocurrency payments, in a sure sign payment providers are softening their stance.

 (3) Blockchain Scalability Trilemma

 Scalability is an ongoing issue for the Bitcoin blockchain.
 While a new block on the blockchain can accommodate on average around 2700 transactions (with one block added every 10 minutes), Visa for example can accommodate 2000 transactions per second.

 Therefore it is obvious that to be able to compete, changes need to be made to improve the Bitcoin network’s scalability.
 This problem is known as the blockchain scalability trilemma.
 Several solutions have been put forward.
 One such solution is SegWit.

 The soft fork Segwit increases the ability to process transactions on the network by segregating the digital signature from transaction data.
 It is hoped that eventually, along with other solutions such as the Lightning Network, Segwit will allow millions of transactions per second to be processed on the Bitcoin network.
 Its usage has steadily increased since its implementation in August 2017.